Discover more from Barefoot TEFL Teacher

 With everything happening, here are my eleven predictions and nine challenges I can see happening in the next three years.

-Eleven Predictions for AI in Education
+Eleven predictions for AI in education

 These are trends that are coming.
 Some are starting to happen now, and some I predict will start to happen very soon.